Natural Metric-Affine Inflation: Conclusions

 \section{Conclusions}

 In this paper we have constructed and analysed a metric-affine realization of natural inflation.

 We have focused on the low-energy (two-derivative) metric-affine inflationary theory containing only the graviton and the PNGB inflaton in the particle content.
 In particular, the connection does not carry additional degrees of freedom.
-This theory, whose action is given in~(\ref{SNIstart}), features, besides the PNGB potential, non-minimal couplings between the PNGB and the two linear-in-curvature invariants that one can construct in metric-affine gravity: ${\cal R}$ and $\tilde{\cal R}$, defined in~(\ref{RRpdef}).
+This theory, whose action is given in\footnote{It is worth mentioning that~(\ref{SNIstart}) is also the low-energy metric-affine inflationary theory for any single-field scenario with generic potential $V$, which is not necessarily the natural-inflation potential in~(\ref{eq:V(phi)}).}~(\ref{SNIstart}), features, besides the PNGB potential, non-minimal couplings between the PNGB and the two linear-in-curvature invariants that one can construct in metric-affine gravity: ${\cal R}$ and $\tilde{\cal R}$, defined in~(\ref{RRpdef}).
 We have integrated out the distorsion to find an explicit metric theory, with action given in~(\ref{SNIE}), where the connection is given by the LC formula.
-Moreover, in Appendix~\ref{micro} we have found an explicit UV completion for the cosine potential and both non-minimal couplings in~(\ref{eq:V(phi)}) and~(\ref{alphabetaUV}), respectively.
+Moreover, in Appendix~\ref{micro} we have found an explicit UV completion for the cosine potential and both non-minimal couplings in~(\ref{eq:V(phi)}) and~(\ref{alphabetaUV}), respectively: by UV completion we mean that these functions emerge from the microscopic dynamics of a quantum field theory that is renormalizable on Minkowski spacetime.
+The UV completion of Einstein gravity is beyond the scope of the present paper; perhaps it can be achieved in string theory or in asymptotically free/safe theories featuring higher-derivative terms.

 We have performed an analytical study of the potential of the canonically normalized inflaton, $\chi$, which is defined in terms of the original PNGB $\phi$ through the kinetic function $k$, see Eqs.~(\ref{eq:K(phi)}) and~(\ref{eq:define.Chi}).
 We have analytically shown that $k$ develops a high peak for large and opposite values of $\beta_0$ and $\tilde\xi$, defining the non-minimal coupling between the PNGB and the Holst invariant, the second formula in~(\ref{alphabetaUV}).
 This corresponds to a plateau in the potential of $\chi$, which has been found explicitly.